Updated June 8, 2023

 This question tries to assess the career mindedness of the applicant.
 These common interview questions aim to evaluate how far you are sorted in planning your career and in setting milestones for yourself.

 Of course, the interviewer knows it is impossible to predict the future correctly, but whether you are on the right track is what they want to know.

 Again, you must do your homework to prepare for this.
 Study the career paths of your desired position, and align these with your career goals.

 For example, the possible career progression for the post of “Trainee- HR” would be “HR Officer” or “Training Officer” or “Executive: Recruitment” and such.

 Similarly, a “Sales Officer” can hope to progress to “Senior Sales Executive” or “Branch Head – Sales” or such.

 So where you see yourself in another five years would be in any of these positions.

 Important!!!
-If you are asked your career goals, be careful to mention those that are relevant to the company and job you have applied for.
+If you are asked about your career goals, mention those relevant to the company and job you have applied for.
 Otherwise, you may as well bid goodbye to the opportunity!